-The main political change that the managing agent continued to navigate in 2018 was Brexit, although this is not a significant risk as only around 4% of the syndicate's premium originates from the EU.
+The main political change that the managing agent continued to navigate in 2018 was Brexit, although this is not a significant risk as only around 2% of the syndicate's premium originates from the EU.
 Despite the uncertainty throughout the year, a cross functional working group has prepared the syndicate for the worst case scenario of a hard Brexit, which is where the UK leaves the EU without agreements and a transitional period.
 From an underwriting perspective, the EU risks expiring from 1 January 2019 have been successfully renewed onto the newly established Lloyd's Brussels platform.
-However a small number of the syndicate's reinsurance clients have declined to have their reinsurance renewed at Lloyds from 2019 as a result of Brexit and have instead sought coverage with Beazley Insurance dac in Dublin which results in a small reduction in premium for the syndicate.
 From a staff perspective, we continue to work with the 40 EU nationals (3% of employees) who are working in our UK offices to minimise the impact of Brexit on them.
 As such, the managing agent has successfully navigated the key risks of a potential hard Brexit.
-Since such a hard Brexit is not certain, our preparations have also considered two other outcomes in order to ensure that the the syndicate is able to operate in every eventuality; namely 1) some form of transitional arrangement or 2) the UK decides not to leave the EU prior to Brexit.
+Since such a hard Brexit is not certain, our preparations have also considered two other outcomes in order to ensure that the syndicate is able to operate in every eventuality; namely 1) some form of transitional arrangement or 2) the UK decides not to leave the EU prior to Brexit.